BaranMary/Nao/Nao_scripts.md

 - [ ] Hello!

 - [ ] How are you?
-  - OR How's going?
+  ~ How's going?
-  - OR How's your feeling today?
+  ~ OR How's your feeling today?